-Searching for a karate coach or karate lessons in Beckenham ?
+Searching for a karate instructor or karate instructional classes in Beckenham ?

 Karate Lessons/Classes In Beckenham

-Providing Karate classes in Beckenham suitable for individuals from all walks of life both male and female.
-Our company offers lessons for people from beginner level all the way through to experienced Karate enthusiasts.
-Our Karate students can be female or male, young or old, we’re able to assist people from all walks of life, irrespective of their sex or age.
+Giving Karate classes in Beckenham intended for individuals from all areas of life both male and female.
+Our company offers lessons for people from beginner level all the way through to experienced Karate practitioners.
+Our Karate students can be female or male, old or young, we will assist individuals from all avenues of life, irrespective of their sex or age.

 Karate practice (Beckenham ) – Our Karate Classes in Beckenham

 Karate practice is usually divided into three key activities:

 Kihon (drilling of stances, blocks, punches, strikes and kicks)